Paleo-Indians: Nomenclature

-The term "Paleoindian" was first coined by Frank H. H. Roberts in the 1940 work Developments in the Problem of the North American Paleo-Indian, in which the term was used to specifically apply to archaeological assemblages that were perceived to be relatively "old" and "adapted to conditions unlike those in modern times", with a number of early adopters of the term, such as James Bennett Griffin in 1946, including archaeological assemblages now considered part of the North American Archaic period, contrasting it with the term "Neo-Indian", which Griffin used to characterise assemblages with technology resembling the Neolithic of the Old World.
-John Witthoft in 1952 saw it as a technological stage that lacked "pecked and ground" stone tools.
-The first author to use it to specifically refer to the first inhabitants to the Americas was Hannah Marie Wormington in 1957, viewing them as those peoples who had lived the in the Americas prior to 6000 years ago, who had lived alongside now-extinct animals and produced fluted stone points.
-According to The settlement of the American continents: a multidisciplinary approach to human biogeography, in contemporary North American archaeology the term "Paleoindian" is used to specifically refer to "(1) the earliest well-documented culture in North America, (2) the characteristics of sites and artifact assemblages, and (3) a particular economic livelihood".
+The term "Paleoindian" was first coined by Frank H. H. Roberts in the 1940 work Developments in the Problem of the North American Paleo-Indian to describe artifacts, not peoples.
+Robert used the term to describe archaeological assemblages that were perceived to be relatively old and were "adapted to conditions unlike those in modern times".
+A number of early adopters of the term, such as James Bennett Griffin in 1946, included archaeological assemblages now considered part of the North American Archaic period, contrasting it with the term "Neo-Indian", which Griffin used to characterise assemblages with technology resembling the Neolithic of the Old World.
+John Witthoft in 1952 saw Paleo-Indian as a technological stage that lacked "pecked and ground" stone tools.

+The first author to use Paleo-Indian to specifically refer to the first inhabitants to the Americas was Hannah Marie Wormington in 1957, viewing them as those peoples who had lived in the Americas prior to 6000 years ago, who had lived alongside now-extinct animals and produced fluted stone points.
+According to The settlement of the American continents: a multidisciplinary approach to human biogeography, (2016) in contemporary North American archaeology the term "Paleoindian" is used to specifically refer to "(1) the earliest well-documented culture in North America, (2) the characteristics of sites and artifact assemblages, and (3) a particular economic livelihood".